Skip to content

 Advanced

-• Query: The query to be used for the alert.
+• Query: the query for the alert.

 devices INNER JOIN processors ON devices.device_id